 The art of building a campfire is something that every camper should learn at one point in their life.
 Whether you are camping for the first time or have been doing it for decades, there are always new tips and tricks to try out.
+Just a quick tidbit, be sure you have portable camping folding chairs, it makes things a lot easier.

 Building a campfire is an art.
 Knowing how to build one can save you money, give you bragging rights with your friends, and make the experience of camping that much more enjoyable.
 Don’t be intimidated!
 I’ll show you the best ways to build a campfire so that it will burn for hours on end.
 You won’t regret learning this skill!